...

-KMC at birth and thereafter
+KMC at Birth and After

 The first skin-to-skin you could experience is right after your baby is born.
 Your baby is placed immediately on your chest, perhaps before the cord is cut, and usually for at least 1 hour.
 This stage is often described as skin-to-skin contact, but is actually the beginning of KMC.
 After the birth is over, more importantly this practice is to be continued regularly or even continuously.